-The Faculty of Humanities and Social Sciences offers scholarships and bursaries (collectively termed 'financial aid') to eligible students.
+The Faculty of Society & Design offers scholarships and bursaries (collectively termed 'financial aid') to eligible students.
 Please note that:

-- The information below relates only to financial aid offered by the Faculty of Humanities and Social Sciences.
+- The information below relates only to financial aid offered by the Faculty of Society & Design.

 - Financial aid is not granted automatically but only upon written application.